-The Holland Scholarship is financed by the Dutch Ministry of Education, Culture & Science and Dutch research universities and universities of applied sciences.
-The scholarship is meant for international students from outside the European Economic Area (EEA = the EU countries, Iceland, Liechtenstein and Norway) who wish to pursue a Master’s degree in the Netherlands.
+The Holland Scholarship is financed by the Dutch Ministry of Education, Culture and Science and Dutch research universities and universities of applied sciences.
+The scholarship is intended for international students from outside the European Economic Area (EEA = the EU countries, Iceland, Liechtenstein and Norway) who wish to study for a master’s degree in the Netherlands.

-To be eligible for a Holland Scholarship, the following criteria must be met:
+To be eligible for a Holland Scholarship, you must meet the following criteria:

-- Not hold an EU/EEA passport and not be eligible for support under the Dutch system of study grants and loans;
+- You must not hold an EU/EEA passport and not be eligible for support under the Dutch study grant and loan system.

-- Never before have been enrolled at an educational institution in the Netherlands (if you only did an exchange programme in the Netherlands, this is no limitation);
+- You must never have been enrolled at an educational institution in the Netherlands (if you only took part in an exchange programme in the Netherlands, this does not make you ineligible).

-- Have applied for an international master’s programme at Utrecht University with a start date of 1 September 2022.
-Not all programmes participate, please check the 'Tuition fees and financial support' information on the page of the master's programme that you are interested in to see if the Holland Scholarship is mentioned as a scholarship opportunity.
+- You must have applied for an international master’s programme at Utrecht University with a start date of 1 September 2023.
+Not all programmes participate.
+Please check the ‘Tuition fees and financial support’ information on the page of the master's programme you are interested in to see if the Holland Scholarship is mentioned as a scholarship opportunity.

 Number of scholarships

-Prospective students who wish to be considered for the scholarship must apply before 31 January 2022 (23:59 CET), after which the application portal will be closed.
-Selection will only start after the deadline and we aim to communicate the results before mid-April.
+Prospective students who wish to be considered for the scholarship must apply before 31 January 2023 (23:59 CET).
+The application portal will close at this time.
+Selection will only start after the deadline.
+We aim to publish the results by mid-April.

-Your application will be assessed on the following criteria:
+Your application will be assessed based on the following criteria:

-- Academic background as demonstrated in your application to the Master’s programme;
+- Academic background as demonstrated in your application for the master’s programme.

-- Your motivation explaining the relevance of your time in the Netherlands and at Utrecht University to your future goals;
+- Your motivation, which should explain the relevance of your time in the Netherlands and at Utrecht University to your future goals.

-- The quality and feasibility of your financial plan by demonstrating you can cover the remaining costs by filling out the Statement of Financial Resources (pdf, 71 kB).
+- The quality and feasibility of your financial plan.
+You must demonstrate that you can cover the remaining costs by filling out the Statement of Financial Resources (pdf, 71 kB).

 How to Apply

-After submitting an application (or applications) for a HS eligible Master’s programme, before the determined deadline, non-EU/EEA students have the option to submit an application for the Holland Scholarship from 1 November 2021.
+After submitting an application (or applications) for an HS-eligible master’s programme before the stated deadline, non-EU/EEA students will have the option of submitting an application for the Holland Scholarship from 1 November 2022.

-You will see the HS application(s) in your Osiris Online Application account dashboard.
-Click view/edit for the HS linked to the programme (realted process) you wish to apply for, answer the questions and upload the requested documents.
+You will see the HS application(s) in your OSIRIS Online Application account dashboard.
+Click view/edit for the HS linked to the programme (related process) you wish to apply for, answer the questions and upload the requested documents.